shershen08/vue-masonry/README.md

  - ```fit-width="true"``` - sets the width of the container to fit the available number of columns

-💡 **New** 💡 : If you need to manually trgiger masonry layout redraw (for example in case if your tile elements amount or content has changed) you can now use `Vue.redrawVueMasonry()` method.
+💡💡💡 If you need to manually trigger masonry layout redraw (for example in case if your tile elements amount or content has changed) you can now use `this.redrawVueMasonry()` method.
+(If you use **old version** `< 0.10.11` it can still be Vue.redrawVueMasonry(), but please consider to upgrade)

 ### Questions, bugs